Reapism/PC-Ripper-Benchmark/README.md

 # PC-Ripper-Benchmark
 The PC-Ripper-Benchmark application was made during our Senior project (BCS 430W) class.
 The program benchmarks individual components on the PC and generates a score based on an custom algorithm.
-Depending on the type of user you choose to be with your account, the application will generate different results and information on the UI.
+Depending on the type of user you choose when creating your account, the application will generate different results & information to the user.
 The program features a login system that can store the account information and results generated from the application.
 It has the ability to also query the database for parts that are recommended for your PC.
 The is an extension of my original work located here: https://github.com/Reapism/CPU-Ripper